 One of the customers who uses bespoke SNA software based on Masonry Management System is Lodge Bros.

-Going digital is almost unavoidable already and will only become more so as agencies such as HM Revenue & Customs roll out changes such as Making Tax Digital.
+Going digital is almost unavoidable already and will only become more so with HM Revenue & Customs rolling out its Making Tax Digital, which requires returns to be submitted online.
 To accommodate that, Masonry Management System V3 is completely compatible with the Sage accountancy package.